winterwindwang/winterwindwang.github.io/_posts/book/2021-10-25-english-notion.md

 125. **We observe a similar phenomenon for all these setups**, as shown in Fig. 5.
 126. the Patch-IoU can **cause the recall to decrease dramatically across different initialization**, leading to a successful attack.
 127. In this experiment, **we test 9 different angles ranging from -60◦ to 60◦** by rotating the turntable **with a 15-degree increment** at a time to take photos.
 To accurately capture the angle, we print one image at  a time (instead of 6 images per paper).
 For this experiment, we only compare our D2Pp method with the best performing baseline, the EOT method (ε = 30).
+128. Intuitively, different channels have high responses to different features, and a larger Mean Magnitude of a Channel (MMC) implies that the model puts more emphasis on this channel, hoping that this channel is more important for the task at hand.
+129. between the original MMC of the training set (mini-train) and each test set, to see how much neural networks change channel emphasis when faced with novel tasks
+130. In this section, **we aim to show how** its formulation makes SIA effective against IDs as well

 ## 词汇